Storm Darragh News: Weather warnings continue as winds near 100mph lead to flight cancellations. - ExBulletin

 This includes five round trips to Amsterdam and four round trips each to Copenhagen, Dublin and Milan.

 Three flights to and from Aberdeen and Edinburgh were also cancelled.
-Other airlines grounded several flights at Heathrow, including Lufthansa services to Frankfurt and Munich, KLM to Amsterdam and Aer Lingus to Cork and Dublin.
+Other airlines grounded several flights at Heathrow, including Lufthansa services to Frankfurt and Munich, and KLM to Cork and Dublin from Amsterdam and Aer Lingus.

 In total, at least 20,000 passengers are expected to be affected.
 Airline passenger rights regulations require airlines to cancel departures and offer same-day flights if seats are available on the airline.